Finding a supervisor

 We allocate at least two supervisors to each student in order to cover sufficient specialism and a variety of skills and expertise within a student’s research project.

-Explore our area groups to find out more about our research specialisms and the academics that keen to supervise in each area.
+Explore our research areas to find out more about the specialisms available at Manchester, and the academics who are keen to supervise in each area.

 - Thomas Uebel - epistemic justification, scepticism, a priori knowledge, and social epistemology and historical studies.